Wind-WindKids/winding/samples/storycats/winding.md

 --
 part3_stay: landscape-orientation
 --
-“And I like you, so let's stay cats,” Trixy said.
+“Mickey, I like you.
+Can we stay cats, please?”
+Trixy said.

 @image:
 Mickey and Trixy touch foreheads, a soft heart-shape of pink light forms above where their heads meet.
 Foxy looks at them, smiling.
 The garden is now vibrant with flowers and greenery.
 Butterflies and birds are flying.
 Low trees with flowers on the horizon are blossoming.
 There are monkeys swinging in the trees.
 A few ravens flying high.
 A few hummingbirds darting through.
 A couple of squirrels chattering.
 A couple of zebras drinking from the stream.
 A few cats playing and grooming.
 Sky a clear blue with white clouds.
 Sunlit highlights glow; cool greens rest in shade.
 No browns or heavy blacks—only clean, airy color with a gentle shimmer.